Milnor fibre boundary of a non-isolated surface singularity: The fibrations

 In particular,

 the second polynomial being computed at the level of the homology of the local transversal fiber $H_1(F'_j)$.
 Summing up, we get that for some integer $N$.
-This shows clearly, that in order to determine the characteristic polynomial $P_{H_1(\partial F),M}$, we need to clarify the Jordan blocks of $M'_{j,ver}$ with eigenvalue 1 (or, more precisely, the triplet $(H_1(F'_j)_{M'_{j,ver},1},M'_{j,hor},M'_{j,ver})$, and additionally, the rank of $H_1(\partial F)$ which will take care of the integer $N$ in (\ref{eq:divdiv5}).
+This shows clearly, that in order to determine the characteristic polynomial $P_{H_1(\partial F),M}$, we need to clarify the triplet $(H_1(F'_j)_{M'_{j,ver},1},M'_{j,hor},M'_{j,ver})$, and the rank of $H_1(\partial F)$ which will take care of the integer $N$ in (\ref{eq:divdiv5}).

-For the number of Jordan blocks we will use the following notation: \begin{definition} Let $\#^k_\lambda M$ be the number of Jordan blocks of the operator $M$ of size $k$ and with eigenvalue $\lambda$. \end{definition}

-\begin{bekezdes}\labelpar{be:Pszam} In fact, it is useful (and instructive) to study in parallel both `local' (i.e. the right hand side of (\ref{eq:divdiv5})) and `global' (the right hand side of (\ref{eq:divdiv})) expressions.
+\begin{bekezdes}\labelpar{be:Pszam} It is more convenient to replace in the above expressions the coker of the operators by their corresponding images.
+Moreover, similarly as above, it is useful to study in parallel both `local' (i.e. the right hand side of (\ref{eq:divdiv5})) and `global' (the right hand side of (\ref{eq:divdiv})) expressions.